 1.1 Benefits of Bench Press

 There are a lot of bench press benefits.
-The bench press is a mixture of exercises that involves:
+The bench press is a mixture of exercises that involve:

-• Bench press is a useful exercise that helps you with any daily exercise that require pushing or carrying.
+- The bench press is a useful exercise that helps you with any daily exercise that requires pushing or carrying.

-• The bench press can help rebuild muscle stability for players that primarily use pulling muscles.
+- The bench press can help rebuild muscle stability for players who primarily use pulling muscles.

 1.2 How to Do Bench Press at Home

-1. You have to lie flat on the bench.
-Your eyes should be closely followed the front of the barbell rack uprights.
+- You have to lie flat on the bench.
+Your eyes should be closely followed by the front of the barbell rack uprights.

-So, you should do these step very carefully because if you lose your control it can be very dangerous for you.
-So, repeat steps carefully.
+So, you should do these steps very carefully because if you lose your control it can be very dangerous for you.
+So, repeat the steps carefully.

 2. Pushups